oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} Device
 - A device represents a physical device in the system that can support ${Xx}.
 - More than one device may be available in the system.
+- The application is responsible for sharing memory and explicit submission and synchronization across multiple devices.

 ${"###"} Initialization
 The driver API must be initizalized by calling ${x}DriverInit before any other function.